Methyl B12 Liquid Veggie Capsules Review 2026: Review

 Research-backed dose: 250–2000 mcg daily (oral); 50 mg intramuscular for ALS research only

-In this product: not specified in provided content
+In this product: Not confirmed from extracted content

 In this product: Dose not disclosed